vafanassieff/email-alias/README.md

-# mail-alias
+# email-alias

-Create a mail alias easly from CLI !
+Create a email alias easly from CLI !